Paris – The 10 Best Art Museums

 The Jacquemart-André provides a very different experience from most of the venues on our Top-10 List.
 This is a private museum, located in the 8th arrondissement at 158 Boulevard Haussmann, that has preserved the feeling of a private home.
 The mansion was completed in 1875 and opened to the public as a museum in 1913.

 As a result of its uniqueness, the Jacquemart-André possesses pluses and minuses for art lovers.
 The mansion itself is both impressive and intimate, and the permanent collection of Italian sculpture and painting (from the Florentine & Venetian schools, in particular) is first-rate.
-Most visitors come here for the fabulous and varied temporary exhibitions; however, the cozy rooms currently dedicated for exhibition space are simply way too small.
-You will definitely want to visit this museum before August 1, 2023 when the Jacquemart-André will close for major restoration work!
+Most visitors come here for the fabulous and varied temporary exhibitions; however, the cozy rooms dedicated as exhibition space are simply way too small.

-“GIOVANNI BELLINI Cross Influences” is on View Until July 17, 2023
+“GIOVANNI BELLINI Cross Influences” Closed in 2023

 If you want to enjoy additional images from the Bellini exhibit, plus learn about the previous shows at the Jacquemart-André devoted to Füssli, Gallen-Kallela and Botticelli, please read our article entitled “Jacquemart-André — A Wonderful Little Museum in Paris.”